 The District self-insures for short-term disability for all employees who are medically removed from duty for reasons not associated with employment.
 The District compensates the employee for 70% of their wages after a qualifying period of 40 hours' missed work.
-Short-term disability payments to employees in 2019 were \$888.
+There were no short-term disability payments to employees in 2020.